Where to Stay in Brisbane First Time: 7 Best Areas

 Stay in New Farm if you want a relaxed spot, you like quiet places, you want to enjoy great parks, you don’t mind not being central, you don’t mind not being next to the attractions.

-Best Places to Stay in Brisbane New Farm
+Best Places to Stay in Brisbane New Farm for first-time travelers:

 The West End of Brisbane is perfect for a relaxing spot to stay.
 It’s a quiet but charming place that’s west of the CBD.
 One of the best parts is the Davies Park Market, you can visit an open-air market selling heaps of local produce and delicious foods.